The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Ingólfsskáli

-The earthquakes happen at around a 70-year interval or so, and we are not expecting another one for a while.
+The earthquakes occur at about a 70-year interval, and we are not expecting another one for a while.

 Mt.
 Ingólfsfjall South-Iceland